irarainey/vscode-applicationregistrations/README.md

 The access token used for this extension uses the scope `Directory.AccessAsUser.All`.
 This means that it will use the Azure RBAC directory roles assigned to the authenticated user, and hence requires a role that allows for application management.
 More details on this scope can be found on this [Microsoft Graph Permission Explorer](https://graphpermissions.merill.net/permission/Directory.AccessAsUser.All).

 ## Functionality In Progress
 The following functionality has not yet been implemented, but is on the backlog for addition in future releases.
 If any of this functionality is required you can right-click the application and open in the portal blade to manage them.
+If you have any suggestions for useful functionality please get in touch.

 * Pre-authorized applications
 * Management of certificate credentials